prateeksharma1809/prateeksharma1809/README.md

 ### 🏆 Projects

+**Data Analyst, Election Data Insights for AtliQ Media** _May 2024_
+ - Led a comprehensive analysis of 2014 and 2019 Lok Sabha elections data, utilizing Python and pandas, resulting in a 30% increase in data accuracy and visualization clarity.
+ - Identified key insights such as a 25% shift in voter preferences and highlighted top constituencies with the highest NOTA votes, enhancing understanding of electoral patterns.
+ - Created and presented impactful visualizations, increasing audience engagement by 40%, and uploaded the complete code solution to GitHub for transparency and further analysis.

 **Unveiling E-Commerce Customer Behaviors**
 _Feb 2024 – Apr 2024_
 - Led analysis of a 5GB dataset to uncover customer behavior patterns.